On Qian's problem for $\mathcal{L}_{\infty}$-spaces: Introduction

 \section{Introduction}

-That every surjective isometry between two Banach spaces $X$ and $Y$ is necessarily affine was proved by Mazur and Ulam \cite{ma} in 1932.
-Since then, properties of isometries and generalizations there of between Banach spaces has continued for 82 years.
+Mazur and Ulam \cite{ma} in 1932 proved that every surjective isometry between two Banach spaces $X$ and $Y$ is necessarily affine.
+Since then, properties of isometries and generalizations there of between Banach spaces has continued for 86 years.
 On this period, many significant problems about perturbation properties of surjective $\eps$-isometries were proposed and solved by numerous mathematicians.
 In particular, we mention the Hyers-Ulam problem \cite{hy} (see, for instance, \cite{ge}, \cite{gru}, and \cite{om}).
-In 1968, Figiel \cite{figiel} showed the following remarkable result: For every standard isometry $f:X\rightarrow Y$ there is a linear operator $T:L(f)\rightarrow X$ with $\|T\|=1$ so that $Tf=Id$ on $X$, where $L(f)$ is the closure of span $f(X)$ in $Y$ (see also \cite{ben} and \cite{du}).
-In 2003, Godefroy and Kalton \cite{gode} studied the relationship between isometries and linear isometries and solved a long-standing problem: Does the existence of an isometry $f:X\rightarrow Y$ imply the existence of a linear isometry $U:X\rightarrow Y$?
+In 1968, Figiel \cite{figiel} showed the following remarkable result(Figiel theorem): For every standard isometry $f:X\rightarrow Y$ there is a linear operator $T:L(f)\rightarrow X$ with $\|T\|=1$ so that $Tf=Id$ on $X$, where $L(f)$ is the closure of span $f(X)$ in $Y$ (see also \cite{ben} and \cite{du}).

 \begin{defin} Let $X,Y$ be two Banach spaces, $\eps\geq0$, and let $f:X\rightarrow Y$ be a mapping.

 (1) $f$ is said to be an $\eps$-isometry if

 In particular, a $0$-isometry $f$ is simply called an isometry.